Cannabis Made Clear

 Long- and Short-Term Health Effects of Cannabis Use

 Cannabis is a complex plant, and individual experiences can differ greatly.
 Nobody wants to have an uncomfortable experience, and cannabis education can be key to reducing the possible long- and short-term effects of cannabis consumption.
-Whether you’ll experience effects — positive or otherwise — depends on how often you consume cannabis, how much you use, what kinds of products you use and their THC potency, on top of other individual factors.
+The effects you may experience — positive or otherwise — depend on how often you consume cannabis, how much you use, what kinds of products you use and their THC potency, on top of other individual factors.

 Below we discuss a variety of effects cannabis can have.
 These are mainly the effects of consuming the cannabinoid known as THC, although other cannabinoids, like non-intoxicating CBD, can also have effects.
 Some researchers suggest that many cannabinoids interact with one another to produce an overall effect, referred to as the “entourage effect.”